Tangshan–Baotou railway: Zhangjiakou–Jining railway

 The transportation distance between Zhangjiakou and Jining was shortened by 126 km compared to the original route via Datong on the Beijing–Baotou railway, and passenger train running time was shortened by up to 3.5 hours.
 Since 10 April 2018, all ordinary passenger trains have returned to the original Beijing–Baotou railway route via Datong.

 Zhangjiakou–Tangshan railway

 The planned total length of the Zhangjiakou–Tangshan railway is 528 km, with a total investment of 40.001 billion yuan.
 The project started on 21 March 2010, with a planned construction period of 4.5 years.
-There are 17 stations along the line, 174 bridges totalling 137 km, and 85 tunnels totalling 230 km, with 65% pf the line consisting of bridges or tunnels.
+There are 17 stations along the line, 174 bridges totalling 137 km, and 85 tunnels totalling 230 km, with 65% of the line consisting of bridges or tunnels.
 The entire line was completed and opened to traffic on 30 December 2015, and partial passenger services (Chengde–Fengrun section) were launched on 14 May 2016.
 However, there is now no station on the Zhangjiakou–Tangshan line that is served by passenger services.